cnobile2012/python-thunderborg/tborg/tests/README.rst

    If you use Windows I cannot help you, you can spin up a virtual machine on your windows box and install Linux on that if you want.

 Creating a Virtual Environment
 ==============================

-From your user account we first need to install a few packages.
+From your Raspberry PI user account we first need to install a few packages.
 The below install assumes a Debian derived OS.
-I don't generally use Red Hat derived OSs, but I am sure they have some equivalent packages.
+I don't generally use Red Hat derived OSs, but I am sure they have equivalent packages.

 .. code-block:: console

    $ sudo apt install build-essential python3-dev git

 Install the Python virtual environment.
-The ``pip`` utility can be used to install packages for either ``python2`` or ``python3`` there is no need to install ``pip`` for both python versions.
-This is also true for the VE (virtual environment) package which can create VEs for either version of Python.
+The ``pip`` utility can be used to install packages for ``python3``.
 The virtualenvwrapper package is a wrapper around virtualenv that provides easy to use tools for virtualenv and will install virtualenv for you.

 .. code-block:: console

-    $ sudo easy_install3 pip
+    $ sudo apt install python3-pip
     $ sudo -H pip3 install virtualenvwrapper

 Configure ``.bashrc`` to auto load the ``virtualenvwrapper`` package.